Common frog: Social behavior

 Similar to other anuran species (Bufo americanus and Rana sylvatica), Rana temporaria are able to naturally discriminate others of its kind.
 Post-embryonic interaction with conspecifics is not necessary to induce associative behavior for common frogs as an adult.
 Rather, once common frog tadpoles have reached a certain age, they gain a strong innate associative tendency.
 Rana temporaria tend to aggregate as the result of environmental pressures, such as temperature or predators.

 Predators

-Tadpoles are eaten by fish, beetles, dragonfly larvae and birds.
-Adult frogs have many predators including storks, birds of prey, crows, gulls, ducks, terns, herons, pine martens, stoats, weasels, polecats, badgers, otters and snakes.
+Tadpoles are eaten by fish, diving beetles, dragonfly larvae and birds.
+Adult frogs have numerous predators including storks, birds of prey, crows, gulls, ducks, terns, herons, pine martens, stoats, weasels, polecats, badgers, otters and snakes.
 Some frogs are killed, but rarely eaten, by domestic cats, and large numbers are killed on the roads by motor vehicles.

 Interactions with humans and livestock

 Common frogs have an important place in human ecology by controlling the insect populations.
 In particular, their consumption of mosquitos and other crop-damaging insects has been especially valuable.
 In addition, Rana temporaria, due to their ecological pervasiveness and relative abundance, have become a common laboratory specimen.